Printing: Add/Remove a Network Printer on a St. Thomas Computer

 How to Setup or Remove a St. Thomas Printer on a PC

-1. Verify you're connected to a Wi-Fi or wired ethernet network
+1. Verify you're connected to UST Wi-Fi or the wired network on campus.

 Find Printers window on a PC